 Singapore, in addition to the individual entrepreneurs, also attracts foreign businesses.
 Especially, the SMEs, wanting to expand their horizons opt for company incorporation Singapore.
 These entities have the option of choosing one of the following business structure.

-Registering a branch office in Singapore is yet another option that the foreign corporations can choose.
+Registering a branch office in Singapore is yet another option that foreign corporations can choose.
 A branch office is not considered as the local company.
 It is treated as the extension of the foreign parent company.
-It means its management has to follow the Memorandum and Articles of Association (MAA) of the parent company to deal with issues like shareholding, business activities, and structure.
+Its management has to follow the Memorandum and Articles of Association (MAA) of the parent company to deal with issues like shareholding, business activities, and structure.

 As a branch office is not a separate legal entity from its parent company, the liability of its debts and losses arising out of its business activities lies with the parent company.

-The foreign corporate likes to survey & research the new markets before committing their resources to establish their presence in it.
+Foreign corporations like to survey & research the new market before committing to establish their presence in it.
 In Singapore, they need to register a representative office to carry out such activities.

 A representative office has no legal status.
 It is taken as just a temporary administrative arrangement of its parent company.
-According to the Singapore Companies Act, it cannot indulge in any business activities.
+According to the Singapore Companies Act, it cannot be involved in any business activities.

-These are the main differences between entities and their pros and cons, that you should take into consideration when deciding which business entity is most appropriate to start your business.
+These are the main differences between entities, their pros and cons, that you should take into consideration when deciding which business entity suits your business the most.

 If you need advice or more information regarding the type of business structure to choose, you can always reach out to us here at Incorporate.sg, we are always happy to help!
 Give us a call, email or chat live with us by simply clicking on the blue dialogue box on the bottom right hand corner of this page.
 Cheers!